 The Bichli Haveli Project offers a great opportunity to help Indian people preserve an important part of their cultural heritage and daily life.
 Our committed Indian partners are central to the success and sustainability of this project.
 Our partners include:

 - Mahim Singh Mehta Family

-Recognizing its incredible cultural value, Mahim Singh Mehta made the admirable decision to keep the Bichli Haveli in the family when most haveli owners have sold or broken up the grand (but increasingly expensive) residences of their ancestors.
+Recognizing its incredible cultural value, Mahim Singh Mehta has kept the Bichli Haveli in the family when most haveli owners have sold or broken up the grand (but increasingly expensive) residences of their ancestors.
 He has endeavored for more than a decade to find a way to bring the haveli back to life.
-His daughter, Malvika Mehta, a trained architect, serves as the Project Manager and Architect and has devoted years to documenting the property and planning its adaptive use.
+His daughter, Malvika Mehta, a trained architect, serves as the Project Architect and has devoted years to documenting the property and planning its adaptive use.

 - JanDaksha Trust

 One of the Bichli Haveli Project goals – and an RWI foundational value – is job creation.
-We’re delighted to be partnering with local Udaipur NGO (nonprofit), JanDaksha Trust, who is supporting the project’s crew of primarily women laborers who will be trained in restoration over the next three years.
+We’re delighted to be partnering with local Udaipur NGO (nonprofit), JanDaksha Trust, who is supporting the project’s crew of primarily women laborers who are being trained in restoration over the project’s three years.
 JanDaksha’s work focuses on the vulnerable migrant worker population and women’s empowerment.
-In addition to arranging dignified employment, JanDaksha will support the crew with official work documents, healthcare and legal assistance, family support, financial literacy training, and much more.
+In addition to arranging dignified employment, JanDaksha supports the crew with official work documents, healthcare and legal assistance, family support, financial literacy training, and much more.

 - Studio VanRO